Klurifixus/Fixus-IT-Consulting/README.md

 - The Love Running Project: Provided foundational elements for the Home page.
 - ChatGPT: Offered advice, code samples, explanations, and grammar corrections.
 - My Girlfriend: Provided support, feedback, and recommendations.
-- Hurtig: Offered insights as a Cloud Architect.
+- Christoffer Hurtig: Offered insights as a Cloud Architect.
-- David Calikes portfolio-project-one: Inspired this README file.
+- David Calikes portfolio-project-one: Inspired this README file at the beginning.
 - Pixabay: Provided free images and videos.
 - Unsplash: Contributed complimentary images.
 - Sundeep: Mentorship and insights, especially regarding Chrome DevTools.
 - Udemy lessions from: Jonas Schmedtmann.

 ## Summary of What I've Learned